enovations/riftvision/README.md

 ![](http://i.imgur.com/dezFC7R.gif)

-It's almost like MuhaVision 2.0 but mucho bettero.
-See why at yourslev.
-There are some fiutures of the it:
+It's almost like MuhaVision 2.0 but much better.
+See why for yourself.
+Here are some of the feautures:

-- [x] flying
-- [x] auto pilot
-- [x] oculus rift
+- [x] Flying
-- [x] opengl support
+- [x] Oculus Rift
-- [x] mami support
+- [x] OpenGL Support
+- [ ] Auto Pilot
-- [ ] windows phone support
+- [ ] Windows Phone Support
-- [ ] stable release
+- [ ] Stable Release

 ![](http://www.auplod.com/u/opauld5f883.gif)
  - gksudo (if you don't already have it)